Deuthe/StageNow_Bufab_Flos/README.md

 ## 📦 Importing Profiles

 1. **Enter the admin password** again to unlock script options.
-2. Download the profile zip file:
+2. Download the profile XML file:
    `Flos_ET40_Enrollment (StageNow)`
 3. In StageNow, go to:
    `All Profiles > Import Profiles`
-   Import the `.zip` file and wait patiently for it to load (the app is slow).
+   Import the `.XML` file and wait patiently for it to load (the app is slow).

 ---